lolo32/mailcatcher/README.md

 ## What can I do, what's that?

-This software can be used to have a SMTP mail server on any computer that accept any mail and display them using any web browser, and does not really send them to any remote recipient address.
+This software can be used to have a SMTP mail server on any computer that accept any mail and display them using any web browser.

+It DOES NOT really send them to any remote recipient address.

 It acts as a SMTP server that can be used on port 1025 (_25 for default port_), and a web server that display the deceived mail on port 1080 (_80